WebexCC-SA/LAB-1307/docs/overview.md

 1. Understand Webex Contact Center Services and how they interact with each other and create solutions across different industries.

-2. Configure and optimize each wservice (Users, Voice, Digital, etc.) using Control Hub.
+2. Configure and optimize each service (Users, Voice, Digital, etc.) using Control Hub.

 3. Tailor the deployment to meet the needs of different personas and organizational roles.